 So if alone time does not cause loneliness, what does?

-On the other hand, when we feel loved and valued we welcome time alone to think, plan, grow and relax.
-Our intrapersonal intelligence (which we can grow daily) determines our ability to enjoy alone times, without fear of feeling alienated.
+When we let go of sad feelings and deliberately embrace joy in who we are, when we feel loved and valued, we welcome time alone to think, plan, grow and relax.
+Our intrapersonal intelligence (which we can literally grow daily) determines our ability to enjoy alone times, without fear of feeling alienated.
 When we practice the joy of being alone with self as a fun and treasured friend to be with, that time spent alone actually awakens our sensibility for on-going self-worth and we strengthen our inner value.

 We all experience setbacks where we doubt our inner worth, especially if we face racism, sexism, ageism or gender discrimination.
 That is when awareness can help us to work through misunderstandings, and let go of unmet expectations.
 Rarely easy but often rewarding!